wireapp/wire-docs/src/how-to/install/wiab-staging.md

 d kubectl -n kube-system get pods
 ```

+Check [Deploying Kubernetes and stateful services](ansible-VMs.md#deploying-kubernetes-and-stateful-services) for more details into the exact structure of `offline-cluster.sh` and sub commands.

 ### Helm Operations to install wire services and supporting helm charts

 **Helm chart deployment (automated):** The script `bin/helm-operations.sh` will deploy the charts for you.
 It prepares `values.yaml`/`secrets.yaml`, customizes them for your domain/IPs, then runs Helm installs/upgrades in the correct order.
 Prepare the values before running it.